 The "Justification for Exception to Fair Opportunity or Brand Name Justification" must be used as applicable in accordance with FAR 16.505(b)(2).
-Click for FAR 16.5 Justification for Exception for Fair Opportunity or Brand Name
+Click for FAR 16.5 Justification for Exception for Fair Opportunity or Brand Name under "Justifications".

-SUBPART 416.70-Shared First - Category Management
+SUBPART 416.70 - Shared First - Category Management

 Each Mission Area should support Category Management efforts; however, the achievement of socioeconomic and other small business goals must be prioritized over achievement of category management goals if the achievement of both goals (which would be optimal) is not possible.
 This includes diversifying the supplier base by awarding more individual competed awards to 8(a) and other small disadvantaged businesses, woman- owned, service-disabled veteran-owned, and small businesses working in HUBZones, if in the best interest of USDA.
-Acquisition workforce members should become familiar with the USDA Category Management Instruction Plan.
-This includes particular attention to each of the following key performance indicators (KPIs):
+Acquisition workforce members should become familiar with the USDA Category Management Instruction Plan located at Sharepoint | Policies & Regulations under "Category Management".
+Please pay particular attention to each of the following key performance indicators (KPIs):